turbot/steampipe-plugin-guardrails/docs/tables/guardrails_resource.md

 ```

 ### Search for AWS IAM Roles by name (Steampipe side)
+Discover the segments that include AWS IAM roles with a specific name.
+This is valuable for identifying roles that may have overly broad or administrative permissions, helping to enhance security and compliance management.
 This query gathers all the AWS IAM roles from Turbot and then uses Postgres
 level filters to limit the results.

 ```sql
 select